“Oh, My Word!” with Amelia Bedelia

 - Direct students to write an individual idiom in a speech bubble.

-- Enrichment: For advanced students or who finish early, allow them to create additional idioms or to illustrate either the idiom or a character voicing it.
+Enrichment: For advanced students or those who finish early, allow them to create additional idioms or to illustrate either the idiom or a character voicing it.

 - Informal: Note student responses during group game and project.
 For example, were they quick to respond or to hang back and let others participate?